koad/alice/interface/README.md

 - Access and manipulate data stored in the associated MongoDB database.
 - Perform various operations and actions specific to the installed packages and extensions.

-Feel free to explore the interface and its features to discover the full potential of Alice's koad/io installation.
+Feel free to explore the interface and its features to discover the full potential of Alice's koad:io installation.

 ## Customization